NotAbhra/EcoSort/README.md

 ## Notes
 - The dataset consists of a large collection of labeled waste images.
-- ID verification ensures valid images are used in classification.
 - The model can be further fine-tuned for improved accuracy.

 ## License